tracylum/bugs/README.md

 hot potato, cold potato

+makin a new change from my fork as @tracylum

 [^1]: This is the first footnote.

 [^bignote]: Here's one with multiple paragraphs and code.

     Indent paragraphs to include them in the footnote.

     `{ my code }`